 When I first came to Japan in 2001, Halloween was not a thing.
 At all.
-Well, it was if you were foreigner, but Japanese people just didn’t really get it.
+Well, it was if you were a foreigner, but Japanese people just didn’t really get it.

 The two things that have really made Halloween in Japan are Tokyo Disneyland and Universal Studios Japan.
 Tokyo Disneyland held its first Halloween event in 2000, and each year it’s gotten bigger and bigger.
-Ditto for Universal Studios Japan in Osaka which followed with its own celebrations.
+Ditto for Universal Studios Japan in Osaka, which followed with its own celebrations.

-Both Tokyo Disneyland and USJ provided an easy way for Japanese people to enjoy Halloween and laid the groundwork for the Halloween to expand to other businesses hoping to cash in.
+Both Tokyo Disneyland and USJ provided an easy way for Japanese people to enjoy Halloween and laid the groundwork for Halloween to expand to other businesses hoping to cash in.

 Prior to this, Halloween in Japan used to only mean foreigners wearing funny customs in bars and drinking on public transportation.
 The infamous “Halloween trains” in both Tokyo and Osaka were notorious, with foreigners in costumes taking over trains and turning them into wild parties, disrupting people’s commutes.

-These Halloween trains caused such an outrage online in Japan that in 2009 protesters appeared at Shinjuku Station in Tokyo carrying signs that read, “Stupid Gaijin, Get out of Japan!” and “We Japanese Don’t Need Halloween!”
+These Halloween trains caused such an outrage online in Japan that in 2009 protesters appeared at Shinjuku Station in Tokyo carrying signs that read, “Stupid Gaijin, get out of Japan!” and “We Japanese don’t need Halloween!”
 Obviously, people were upset with how these Halloween trains were disrupting commutes in disrespectful ways, but images like this and Japan Probe’s coverage at that time remain curious time capsules when looking at how Japanese people in costume now celebrate the Halloween in Tokyo by flooding into streets, turning either area into street parties like this:

 Even before Halloween caught on, it seemed like it would be a logical fit for Japan, being the country that gave the world cosplay.
 There isn’t widespread trick-or-treating (and where there is, it can be highly organized), but more and more kids are going to Halloween parties and dressing up.

-The purple in Japanese Halloween does refer to witches or spells, but it also sweet potatoes, which are fall and winter foods in Japan and which can have purple skins.
+The purple in Japanese Halloween does refer to witches or spells, but it also refers to sweet potatoes, which are fall and winter foods in Japan and which can have purple skins.
 There are also purple yams, which are, well, purple inside and out.

 Japanese pumpkins are also a fall food, but they are green on the outside, so imported orange pumpkins are not a symbol of the fall harvest, but of Halloween, full stop.
 So, even though Halloween is still fairly new to Japan, the country is already doing its own take on Halloween, changing it to suit its own culture.
 There are, however, important intrinsic differences between Halloween in Japan and Halloween in America.
 Japan-based game localizer and writer Matt Alt, co-author of Yurei Attack!, calls Halloween a “kid’s version” of the Japan’s traditional spooky season, which is in August.
-(Full disclosure: Tuttle, which is publishes my books, also publishes Alt’s.)
+(Full disclosure: Tuttle, which publishes my books, also publishes Alt’s.)

 That month, there are the Obon holidays, when the spirits of the dead visit household shrines and when families clean the graves of the deceased.
-(However, these days, some people go on vacation or just relax at home for a “death free” Obon.)
+(However, these days, some people go on vacation or just relax at home for a “death-free” Obon.)
 Still, the idea of death is tangible as people visit their family graves.
 Spending time in cemeteries means the spooky notion remains, with people telling scary stories on TV.
 During the hot, sticky month, people traditionally tell scary tales to send chills down their spines.
 Yurei, or vengeance spirits, often appear in these stories.

 “I can almost guarantee you that you will never hear the word ‘yurei’ with Halloween in Japan,” Alt tells Kotaku.
-“You’ll hear ‘ghost’ or ‘obake’, the Japanese word for ghosts, because those are relatively cute.
+“You’ll hear ‘ghost’ or ‘obake’, the Japanese word for ghosts because those are relatively cute.
 Yurei are fucking terrifying.
 You can quote me on that—fucking terrifying.”

 Yurei Attack!’s co-author Hiroko Yoda says that the lesson behind yurei is that if you mistreat someone, they will come back to haunt you.
 “It’s a karmic thing,” she says.
 Yurei, however, are indiscriminate.
-Alt calls yurei “spiritual landmines” that are relentless and determined to kill pretty much whomever is in their way, and it doesn’t matter if you are completely innocent or not.
+Alt calls yurei “spiritual landmines” that are relentless and determined to kill pretty much whoever is in their way, and it doesn’t matter if you are completely innocent or not.

 The West has a wide variety of ghosts—from terrifying, vengeful ghosts to, well, friendly, cute ghosts.
 Yurei are not cute.
 They are not friendly.
 Because of that, Alt points out, you pretty much never see “Yurei” marketed on toys.
-Instead, toy companies use “obake” (ghost), which seem softer.
+Instead, toy companies use “obake” (ghost), which seems softer.

 What’s more, Obon isn’t marketable in the same way Halloween is and doesn’t exactly inspire a slew of merchandise.